 Uh oh!
 Did I just eat an endangered species?

 Fortunately, the queen conch ( Strombus gigas) isn’t quite endangered (yet).
 But the species has been over-harvested in the Florida Keys, leading to a drastic decline (pdf) in its reproductive capabilities.
 The state of Florida has placed a moratorium on conch farming, and other conch exporting countries have put restrictions and quotas in place to protect the threatened sea creatures.
-(My conch came from Honduras, where, supposedly, they are not particularly threatened.)
+(My conch came from Honduras, where, supposedly, they are

 Also mildly disturbing is that sea snails are often cut down in their prime.
 Conch can live up to 40 years—if not for we gastronauts who devour the mollusks.